 Figure 4.8: Simulated on-axis HRMA/HRC-I on-axis images of mono-energetic point sources without aspect blurring.
-Energies (reading like a book) are 1.49, 4.51, 6.40, and 8.63 keV.
+Energies are 1.49, 4.51, 6.40, and 8.63 keV.
 Surface brightness contours are logarithmic and spaced in factors of 3.
 The innermost contour is at 90% of the peak brightness.
 The 8.6 keV image core is off-center due to the shell 6 misalignment.
-Each panel is 3" square.
+Each panel is 3'' square.